 Moya Hansen focused her graduate studies at the University of Colorado at Denver on Denver’s African American population and the Five Points area.
 As a long-time staff member of the Colorado Historical Society, she implemented the organization’s African American Advisory Council in 1992 and was project director for It’s Jazz!: Black Musicians in Colorado, 1890 – 1950 and Buffalo Soldiers West.
 Her participation in the series of videos produced by the Alice G. Reynolds Memorial Fund on the activities of Denver’s Congress on Racial Equality has acquainted her with Denverites’ efforts to integrate the community and promote racial equality in the 1960s.

-Image Ownership: Public Domain Born in 1816 in Maryland to a freed slave mother and a German father, Henry O. Wagoner (often spelled Waggoner) had the benefit of a brief exposure to education in Pennsylvania.
-This limited education gave him a base for further self-education … Read MoreHenry O. Wagoner (1816-1901)
+Image Ownership: Public Domain Born in 1816 in Maryland to a freedwoman mother and a German father, Henry O. Wagoner (often spelled Waggoner) had the benefit of a brief exposure to education in Pennsylvania.
+This limited education gave him a base for further self-education and … Read MoreHenry O. Wagoner (1816-1901)